 Later, at a party, Berlin, who has been expelled, accosts David:

+they threw away the wrong part?
+David: Shmuck.
+Berlin: Excuse me?
 David: Schmuck.
 That's what they call what is left over from circumcision, schmuck.

 David shows off his knowledge of minutiae - wrongly: schmuck is Yiddish for penis (from the German for ornament).
 If Berlin were British like the actress who plays her, she would not assume that Gale was circumcised.
 [This dialogue is slightly different in Wikiquote]

-El Abrazo Partido
+The Lost Embrace El Abrazo Partido

 Argentina / France / Italy / Spain, 2004

-|Drama about Ariel Makaroff (Daniel Hendler), a young Jewish man in Argentina whose father left him and his mother to fight in Israel.
+Drama about Ariel Makaroff (Daniel Hendler), a young Jewish man in Argentina whose father left him and his mother to fight in Israel.